prasanth-p-moneyforward/LiquibaseSetup/README.md

 How it happens?

 a) It uses couple of tables
-1) DATABASECHANGELOG: This table tracks the SQL Files that have been change.
+1) DATABASECHANGELOG: This table tracks the SQL Files that have been changed.
 2) DATABASECHANGELOGLOCK: This table maintains if the database has to be locked during process of migration.

 Process of Migration: